beyondstorage/site/blog/2021-07-02-weekly-report.md

 and we are now keeping adding more information into the website.
 Please feel free to make suggestion by contacting us.
 Or you can also [submit an issue](https://github.com/beyondstorage/site/issues) for us, both ways are welcome.

+### Community Organization

+BeyondStorage has been grown up, and we need to define our community organization to make it clear that everyone's rights and responsibilities.

+So [@Xuanwo] made a proposal [GSP-128: Community Organization](https://github.com/beyondstorage/specs/blob/master/rfcs/128-community-organization.md) to declare five different roles and their permissions in [BeyondStorage], including:

+- Leader
+- Maintainer
+- Committer
+- Reviewer
+- Contributor

+For more details, please refer to [GSP-128: Community Organization](https://github.com/beyondstorage/specs/pull/128).

 ### Summer 2021 of Open Source Promotion Plan

 This week, the list of drafted students is confirmed, here are the OSPP 2021 application results: